-Let $G$ be the dihedral group, $A$ a cyclic subgroup of $G$ of index~$2$, and $b$ an involution from $G\setminus A$.
+Let $G$ be a dihedral group, $A$ a cyclic subgroup of $G$ of index~$2$, and $b$ an involution from $G\setminus A$.
 Suppose that $D$ is a difference set in $A$.
-Then~\cite[Lemma~5.1]{PV} implies that the partition of $G$ into sets
+Then~\cite[Lemma~5.1]{PV} implies that the partition of $G$ into the sets

 defines the $S$-ring $\mathcal{A}=\mathcal{A}(D)$.
 Clearly, $\rk(\mathcal{A}(D))=4$ and $\mathcal{A}(D)=\mathcal{A}(A\setminus D)$.